miguel-perez/smoothState.js/README.md

 ```
 By default, smoothState.js will:
 * Prevent links and forms from triggering a full page load
-* Update the user’s URLs and history as to not break browsing expectations
+* Update URLs and browsing history so that we do not break browsing expectations
 * Use Ajax to request pages and replace the appropriate content

 This default example **will not** add page transitions to your page.
 You’ll need to define the animations you’ll want to run using the hooks smoothState provides.